 A total of three VREs are required.
 Students are required to watch a video and write a minimum of 500-word reflection essay, addressing the questions in the assignment sheets.
-The average of all essays accounts for 30% of course grade.
+The average of the three essays accounts for 30% of course grade.
 A grading rubric is provided on the assignment sheets.
 Check schedule below for due dates.

-VRE (1): Food Inc. (p.95 - 98) VRE (2): Raising Cain (p.99 - 100)
+VRE (1): Food Inc. (complete the worksheet on p.97 - 98)

+VRE (2): Raising Cain (p.99 - 100)

-VRE (3): Unnatural Causes: Is Inequality Making Us Sick? (p.
-103 - 105)
+VRE (3): Unnatural Causes: Is Inequality Making Us Sick? (complete the worksheet p.
+105)